-In my remaining year as a Machinist in that factory (about 1975), I was allowed to see one of the original prototype, as I was quickly escorted through to see the original, proto-type laser disc – an LP-sized record cut and played by lasers with full-length movies on it.
+In my remaining year as a Machinist in that factory (about 1975), I was allowed to see one of the original prototypes, as I was quickly escorted through to see the original, prototype laser disc – an LP-sized record cut and played by lasers with full-length movies on it.
 I saw the first movie involving a long-stem rose.

 Zenith Radio Nurse was the name given to McDonald and Noguchi’s baby and invalid monitor.
 An original 1937 Bakelite model is valued at USD12,000.

 As Isamu said at the time, “By a curious switch, I thought of commercial art as less contaminated than one that appealed to vanity.”

 *All Americans of Japanese ethnicity were interned for the war on the West Coast of the US, excepting Hawai`i.
 This may seem counter-intuitive.
 However, the American population was so minimal and rural on the territory and the U.S. military having real defense to do, that the vast majority of Japanese-Americans were NOT interned after interviews.
 As explained by NPR,

 “Unlike the internment camps on the mainland, Honouliuli (now a National Monument) on O`ahu was principally an Imperial Japanese Prisoner-of-War Camp for captured soldiers, holding 4,000.
 A few hundred of the 10,000’s of Japanese -Americans in Hawai`i were also interned.
 Those targeted among Japanese-Americans were Shinto religious leaders and those who had attended school in Japan.”